ElliottYan/DS_Temporal/README.md

+#Intro
 The repository for NAACL 2019 paper "Relation Extraction with Temporal Reasoning Based on Memory Augmented Distant Supervision".

+We use torch == 0.4 for all the experiments.
+Also,

 1. TempMEM used to be called MemCNN.
 Most of the experiment is done by mem_cnn and mem_pcnn.

 Usage: examples for running experiments can be found in scripts.
-Due to my experience,

-Best results come from the wiki_temp_mem_pe_epoch_70_query_all scripts.
+Due to my experience, best results come from the "wiki_temp_mem_pe_epoch_70_lr_5e-3.sh" scripts.

+Also, I'm still constantly updating the code, if you find any problem please raise an issue.
+Thanks!

 #Citation